CoolCat467/Localization-Translation-Utility/README.md

 3.1.0 - Fix comment positions.

 4.0.0 - Change to trio instead of asyncio and add ability to fix single untranslated value.

+4.1.0 - Add ability to fix untranslated values in all localization files